bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 Web development is an all-encompassing term that refers to a bunch of roles.
 You can split web development into two parts: client-side and server-side.

 Most of the time, web developers specialise in one of the two.
-However, there are a few show-offs that can do both—they’re referred to as full-stack developers.
+However, there are a few show-offs that can do both—they're referred to as full-stack developers.

 > The term stack is used because the tools that websites and apps use  'stack' on top of each other to build the final product.